MarcinMM/Dungeon-Dweller/README.markdown

 * Creatures still spawn on each other or player.
 * Creatures don't drop items.

+# UPDATES 4/8/2012
+* Many more ranged combat tweaks.
+Finally started implementing real limits on thrown items; critters will only throw if they HAVE stuff.
+Weapons started, potions should be relatively easy to add.
+Still need actual ranged weapons in the game (lulz etc.).
+* Also path stops before adding final node - now adding final node.
+Also realized I forgot to add solidity checks on other paths - now checking all.
+* Discovered click-to-info was broken due to relative camera implementation; fixed now using FP.camera.x and y.
+Also added creature status info for debugging.
+* Goblin now throws stuff as he has it.
+Need to provide him with some starting darts.
+Actually all critters need starting inventory.

 # UPDATES 4/1
 * Ranged combat fixes.
 Looks pretty good and I'm calling it done - need to move on to the next MVP TODO.
 * Queued, multi-use skills and skill revamp in general.